MichaelSzczepaniak/HumanActivityRecognition/README.md

 to generate the output **which took less than 1 minute to run on my system.**.

 #### Improving performance
 In keeping with the spirit of avoiding the trap of "premature optimization is the root of all evil" (Knuth 1974) \[[3](#id-refs)\], work to improve the performance wasn't attempted until late in the project.
 With only a couple hours before the deadline, I did find something that would dramatically improve performance of reading the large txt files into a dataframe (jwijffels 2013) \[[5](#id-refs)\].
-Instead of reading in the dataframe like this:
+Instead of reading in dataframes like this:

 <pre>
 library(dplyr)